 If I want to get on an adult ice hockey team, how do I do that?

-Twin Ponds has a large adult ice hockey program with teams in 5 different talent divisions.
+Twin Ponds has a large adult ice hockey program with teams in 4 different talent divisions.
 Our adult teams register as a team.
 We do not take individual registrations.
-Our divisions are Pro-Am/National, American, Eastern, Central and Western.
-The Pro-Am/National division is the highest level of hockey at Twin
+Our divisions are B, C1, C2 and D. The B division is the highest level of hockey at Twin

 play based on how you compare to those players.

 Once it has been determined which level of play you should be playing with, we will forward your contact information to the team Captains in that Division.
 If they are

 looking for players, they will get in contact with you.

 How do I get my son/daughter involved in ice hockey?

 The first thing we recommend is that they take ice skating lessons.
 The key to playing ice hockey is being able to ice skate.
 Once they have completed ice skating lessons, their next step would be to sign up and attend one of our “Beginner Hockey 101” sessions.
 Once these steps have been completed, they should be ready to play in either our in house league or our puddle league – based on their age and ability.
 We offer two ice hockey sessions for children.
 Our spring/summer league typically runs from late March to the middle of June.
 Our fall/winter session, typically runs from late September to early March.

 The intro to hockey program is for players that are just starting to learn to play hockey.
 Successful participants in the intro to hockey program must be able to ice skate without aide.
 Registrants will be required to participate in our learn to skate program prior to participating in the intro to hockey program if necessary.
 If, after the first session the instructor feels the player needs additional skating instruction, they will be asked to join one of our current learn to skate programs and return to hockey lessons once they become competent skaters.